Euphoria (American TV series): Casting

-In June 2018, it was announced that the pilot would star Zendaya, Storm Reid, Maude Apatow, Astro, Eric Dane, Angus Cloud, Alexa Demie, Jacob Elordi, Barbie Ferreira, Nika King, Hunter Schafer, and Sydney Sweeney.
-In October, Algee Smith was cast to replace Astro as McKay, and Austin Abrams had also been cast.
-Astro reportedly quit the series after shooting the pilot as he was uncomfortable with the sexual content involving his character.
+On June 7, 2018, it was announced that the pilot would star Zendaya, Storm Reid, Maude Apatow, Eric Dane, Angus Cloud, Alexa Demie, Jacob Elordi, Barbie Ferreira, Nika King, Hunter Schafer, and Sydney Sweeney.
+On October 31, Austin Abrams was cast and Algee Smith replaced Stro, who reportedly quit the series after shooting the pilot as he was uncomfortable with "shooting scenes that weren’t in the original pilot script and suggested his character would experiment with homosexuality in future episodes."

-In April 2020, Kelvin Harrison Jr. joined the cast, but by May 2021, he had dropped out due to scheduling conflicts as a result of the COVID-19 pandemic.
-In August, Dominic Fike, Minka Kelly, and Demetrius "Lil Meech" Flenory Jr. were added to the cast.
-On August 24, 2022, Ferreira announced via Instagram story that she had decided to leave the series.
+On August 6, 2021, Dominic Fike was added to the main cast of season 2.
+On August 24, 2022, Ferreira announced via Instagram that she had decided to leave the series.
 On April 5, 2023, she stated: "I just felt like, maybe it's like I overstayed my welcome a little bit.
 So for me, I actually felt good to be like, 'Okay, I get to not worry about this, and we both don't get too worried about this', because it's exhausting."

-In July 2024, Colman Domingo confirmed that he would be reprising his role as Ali Muhammad in the third season.
-In November 2024, Reid announced she would not be returning for the third season.
-In February 2025, it was reported that series regulars, Smith, King, Abrams and Javon "Wanna" Walton would also not be returning.
-Martha Kelly and Chloe Cherry were reported to be promoted to series regulars for the third season, with Adewale Akinnuoye-Agbaje and Toby Wallace also set to join the main cast.
-Rosalía, Marshawn Lynch, Kadeem Hardison, Darrell Britt-Gibson, Priscilla Delgado, James Landry Hébert, Anna Van Patten, Sharon Stone and Asante Blackk are set to join in the cast in guest roles.
-In October 2025, Danielle Deadwyler, Eli Roth, Natasha Lyonne, Sam Trammell, Madison Thompson, Bella Podaras, Bill Bodner, Cailyn Rice, Colleen Camp, Gideon Adlon, Hemky Madera, Homer Gere, Jack Topalian, Jessica Blair Herman, Kwame Patterson, Matthew Willig, Rebecca Pidgeon and Trisha Paytas were announced to be cast for season 3.
+On July 31, 2023, Cloud died before production of the third season had begun.
+In July 2024, Colman Domingo confirmed that he would be reprising his role in the third season.
+In November, Reid announced she would not be returning for the third season.
+In February 2025, it was reported that series regulars Smith, King, Abrams, and Javon "Wanna" Walton would also not be returning.
+Martha Kelly and Chloe Cherry were reported to have been promoted to series regulars for the third season, with Adewale Akinnuoye-Agbaje and Toby Wallace also joining the main cast.
+On February 19, 2026, Dane died after having completed his work on the third season.